TwitchLib/TwitchLib/README.md

 For complete library documentation, view the doxygen docs <a href="http://swiftyspiffy.com/TwitchLib/index.html" target="_blank">here</a>.

 ## Implementing
 Below are basic examples of how to utilize each of the core components of TwitchLib.
-These are C# examples, but this library can also be used in Visual Basic.
+These are C# examples.
+*NOTE: This library currently does not support Visual Basic.*
 #### TwitchClient
 ```csharp
 using System;